cofoundry-cms/Cofoundry.Plugins.Mail.MailKit/README.md

 ## Custom Connection Configuration

-For more control over how MailKit initializes and connects to the smtp host you can implement your own `ISmtpClientConnectionConfiguration` and override the default implementation using the [Cofoundry DI system](https://github.com/cofoundry-cms/cofoundry/wiki/Dependency-Injection#overriding-registrations).
+For more control over how MailKit initializes and connects to the SMTP host you can implement your own `ISmtpClientConnectionConfiguration` and override the default implementation using the [Cofoundry DI system](https://www.cofoundry.org/docs/framework/dependency-injection).